Yiling-J/tablepilot/README.md

 - **name**: The name of the source (e.g., `"cuisines"`).
 - **type**: The type of the source, which can be `"ai"`, `"list"`, or `"linked"`.
-- **random**: When set to `true`, each row generation will pick a random value from all available values in the source.
-- **replacement**: Defines whether the sampling is with or without replacement.
-When set to `true`, items can be selected multiple times; when set to `false`, once an item is selected, it cannot be chosen again.
-- **repeat**: The number of times the picked value is reused before switching to the next one.
-The default and minimum value is 1, meaning each value is used once.

 Special fields for different types: